Accept your offer and next steps

 If you are living on campus, attending on-campus classes and/or require access to on-campus facilities (e.g. library, Multimedia Learning Centre, Sports Centre), you will require a Student ID card.
 Once your photo has been approved through CaptureME, you can collect your Student ID card from Student Assist in the main library during Orientation Week.

-You will have the opportunity to take part in activities to introduce you to Bond, your academics, classmates and key support staff.
+During Orientation Week you will have the opportunity to take part in activities to introduce you to Bond, your academics, classmates and key support staff.

 See the full schedule of events on our Orientation page, where you will also find lots of resources to help you settle in and start the semester strong.